KAR-NG/Human-Resource-Data-Mining/hr.md

     ##
     ##           Reference
     ## Prediction  0  1
-    ##          0 62  1
+    ##          0 60  2
-    ##          1  0 30
+    ##          1  2 29
     ##
-    ##                Accuracy : 0.9892
+    ##                Accuracy : 0.957
-    ##                  95% CI : (0.9415, 0.9997)
+    ##                  95% CI : (0.8935, 0.9882)
     ##     No Information Rate : 0.6667
-    ##     P-Value [Acc > NIR] : 1.996e-15
+    ##     P-Value [Acc > NIR] : 8.398e-12
     ##
-    ##                   Kappa : 0.9756
+    ##                   Kappa : 0.9032
     ##
     ##  Mcnemar's Test P-Value : 1
     ##
-    ##             Sensitivity : 0.9677
+    ##             Sensitivity : 0.9355
-    ##             Specificity : 1.0000
+    ##             Specificity : 0.9677
-    ##          Pos Pred Value : 1.0000
+    ##          Pos Pred Value : 0.9355
-    ##          Neg Pred Value : 0.9841
+    ##          Neg Pred Value : 0.9677
     ##              Prevalence : 0.3333
-    ##          Detection Rate : 0.3226
+    ##          Detection Rate : 0.3118
-    ##    Detection Prevalence : 0.3226
+    ##    Detection Prevalence : 0.3333
-    ##       Balanced Accuracy : 0.9839
+    ##       Balanced Accuracy : 0.9516
     ##
     ##        'Positive' Class : 1
     ##

-In a conclusion for this section, Random Forest with 0.405 probability cut-off point is the best algorithm to be used to make the prediction because it has the second highest accuracy rate at 93.5% but a more balanced ratio between sensitivity and specificity and therefore the overall accuracy rate is more representative and not misleading.
-One can definitely pick the more extreme predictive power of KNN model if it is more desired, it has 100% accuracy rate but a low specificity rate of 66%.
+In a conclusion for this section, Random Forest with 0.286 probability cut-off point is the best algorithm to be used to make the prediction.

+Compared to KNN and SVM, it has the highest overall accuracy rate at 95.7% and it is not misleading because but the ratio between sensitivity and specificity is balanced.
+Both of the sensitivity and specificity are also at excellent levels of 93.5% and 96.7%

 ## 9 CONCLUSION